alt-design/Alt-Password-Protect-Addon/README.md

 # Alt Password Protect

-> Alt Password Protect is a Statamic addon that does something pretty neat.
+> Secure your Statamic entries with user friendly, individualized password protection

 ## Features

-This addon does:

-- This
-- And this
-- And even this
+- Choose which entries to password protect
+- Choose individual password for each entry
+- Extends, but doesnt affect, existing Statamic password protection

 ## How to Install